-DCCED will require subrecipients (the Municipality of Anchorage, the Matanuska-Susitna Borough, and the Kenai Peninsula Borough) to mitigate hazard risks due to earthquakes, avalanches, landslides, ground failure, tsunamis, and flooding where applicable, into their rebuilding activities of public infrastructure.
-DCCED's goal is to ensure better coordination of projects between jurisdictions to address recovery and mitigation more holistically.
+DCCED will recommend to subrecipients (the Municipality of Anchorage, the Matanuska-Susitna Borough, and the Kenai Peninsula Borough) to mitigate hazard risks due to earthquakes, avalanches, landslides, ground failure, tsunamis, and flooding where applicable, into their rebuilding activities of public infrastructure.

 DCCED may require subrecipients to use the FEMA Benefit Cost Analysis Process to determine whether a public infrastructure project is cost effective when selecting CDBG-DR eligible projects.
-(Reference -41) Each public infrastructure activity must demonstrate how it will contribute to the long-term recovery and restoration of housing, primarily serving a Low-Moderate Income neighborhood.
+(Reference 41) Each public infrastructure activity must demonstrate how it will contribute to the long-term recovery and restoration of housing, primarily serving a Low-Moderate Income neighborhood.